0zhu/cygwin-portable/README.md

 ## Installation

-- download the contents via `Clone or download` >> `Download ZIP` or from [this link](https://github.com/zhubanRuban/ConCygSys/archive/master.zip)
+- create a folder on your PC where you want to store ConCygSys, let it be `D:\concygsys\`
-- extract the folder inside the archive to the directory of your choice
+- download installer from [this link](https://github.com/zhubanRuban/ConCygSys/archive/master.zip) (right click > save link as) to `D:\concygsys\`
-- open the extracted folder
+- launch `ConCygSys-installer.cmd` you downloaded to `D:\concygsys\`
-- launch `ConCygSys-installer.cmd`
+- once the installation is finished, launch the desired shell:
-- once the installation is finished, launch `ConCygSys.cmd` to run the Console
+  `ConCygSys.cmd` to run CygWin via ConEmu (if chosen to install) - recommended and the most convenient option `ConCygSys-bash.cmd` to run CygWin in standard Windows console `ConCygSys-bash.cmd` to run CygWin via [MinTTY](https://mintty.github.io/) terminal emulator (if chosen to install)
 - have fun

 ## Customization